1amageek/fdb-runtime/README.md

 ### 3. **Protocol-Based Architecture**

-**Decision**: FDBRuntime provides protocols, not concrete implementations
+**Decision**: FDBRuntime provides protocols (DataAccess, IndexMaintainer), not concrete implementations

 **Benefits**:
 - Each data model layer can optimize for its use case